 Important decisions no longer have to be left to gut feel or instinct, or the most obvious answer.
-With process mining you can easily make decisions based on facts.
+With process mining you can make decisions based on facts.

-As the world faces unprecedented economic uncertainty in the face of Covid-19, organisations need to rethink the way they make critical strategic planning decisions.
+As the world faces a future of unprecedented economic uncertainty in the face of Covid-19, organisations need to rethink the way they make critical strategic planning decisions.
 Why?
 Because there is an equally unprecedented opportunity to use process mining to understand the impact of the decisions being made – before they’re rolled out.

 We’ve all been there.
 The big strategy meeting where everything’s on the line.
 Words like “pivotal”, “game changing” and “never to be repeated” are frequently repeated.
 For such big decisions you would expect there to be some monumental analysis, number crunching and soul searching to be done.

 Yet, how often is it left to someone’s “gut instinct” that it’s the right decision?
 It can be a collective instinct – but it’s still limited to the experience of those in the room.
 It can also be driven by the person who strives the hardest to be heard and seldom is that the person with real data to back them up.

 End to Old School strategic planning